New spec templates, improvements to saved views, & more.

 Let's talk about specs, baby!

-In this release, we have focused on updating the editing experience of various data items: Sections, Features, OKRs, and others.
+In this release, we have focused on updating the editing experience of various data items: Epics, Features, OKRs, and others.
 We have improved the general experience of the editing of those items in the Spec Editor, Strategic Inputs, and the property panel.
 We've also introduced a new Rich Text editor for a better editing experience.
 But the most interesting addition is undoubtedly our new Spec Templates!

 Writing accurate specifications for user stories is an important task in the life of every PM.
 In our current remote work climate, this becomes more critical than ever, replacing impromptu chats, preempting questions, and setting the stage for efficient development.
 Specs need to be clear, contain all relevant data, and be structured well for coherent reading.
 In addition, when developers work with multiple PMs, it becomes imperative to have a standardized method guiding spec creation, to avoid confusion and ensure consistency across the organization.